andrebraga7/akemi/TESTING.md

     - On the home page, the hero image with a row of solar panels in a field with the header **Renewable energy** and the text bellow inviting the user to get in touch to learn how the company can help achieve the user's energy goals, should allow the user to interprete the main purpose of the website.

 - As a user I want to be able to navigate through the whole site easily;
-    - There is a **navigation menu** on the top of every site;
+    - There is a **navigation menu** on the top of every page with links to all the pages;
-    - On every page there is a footer with a second **menu** that links to all the pages.
+    - On every page there is a footer with a second **menu** with links to all the pages.

 - As a user I want to know how other customers experiences has been working with Akemi;
-    - At the bottom of the home page there is a **testimonials** section with feedback from other customers experiences.
+    - At the bottom of the home page there is a **Testimonials** section with feedback from other customers experiences.

 - As a user I want to connect with Akemi on social media;
-    - In the footer in every page there a links to all of Akemis **social media pages**.
+    - On the footer in every page there are links to all of Akemis **social media pages**.

 - As a user I want to know more about Akemi;
     - On the about page, there is a section with an **introduction about** Akemi.